Aaron KnightLink Gap Analysis

 Being on the first page is great, but it doesn’t necessarily mean you’re going to receive traffic.
 Where you want to be is in the top 3 positions, but, how do you get there?
 And how long does it take?

-Well, it’s kind of the same process, only we need to go into a little more detail to find out exactly what your 3 competitors have that you don’t.
+Well, it’s kind of the same process, only we need to go into a little more detail to find out exactly what your 3 competitors have that you don’t to rank higher on search engine results pages.

-So How Do We Know How Powerful A Website Is?
+So How Do We Know How Powerful A Website Is With Referring Domains?

 We look at something called DR (Domain Rank).
 DR Is a general guide that helps us categorise websites using a score.
 Generally speaking, the higher your DR, the more weight your website has in the SEO world.